ndsurgenor/scrabble-scorepad/README.md

 - Asking for input of letters and modifiers together keeps data-string entry to a minimum
 - Any invalid data entry is noted by the program and notice is given to the user
 - Specifically, the following errors will be caught and require correction before proceeding:
-  - Data entry less than two chracters long (no one-letter words exist on Scrabble lists)
+  - Data entry less than two characters long (no one-letter words exist on Scrabble lists)
-  - Data entry that contains invalid charcters (only letters and *,2,3 permitted)
+  - Data entry that contains invalid characters (only letters and *,2,3 permitted)
   - More than one modifier indicated beside a letter (blank takes precedence over double/triple)
   - Data entry that begins with a modifier (modifiers are to be placed after letters)
 - Valid inputs have their letter values taken from an in-built dictionary and are ignored/doubled/tripled where appropriate